At the End of a Bar

 "At the End of a Bar" is a song by American country music singers Chris Young and Mitchell Tenpenny.
 The two artists co-wrote the song with Chris DeStefano.
 It is the fourth single from Young's eighth studio album Famous Friends.
+It's Young's eleventh and Tenpenny's first number one song on the Country Airplay chart.

 Content

 Young and Tenpenny wrote the song in February 2021 during an ice storm in Nashville, Tennessee.
 The title came from Tenpenny recalling how he met Young.

 Writing for Taste of Country, Billy Dukes stated that "What makes this new pairing a bit better [than "Famous Friends", Young's collaboration with Kane Brown] is the combined power of the two vocalists.
 Like Young, Tenpenny's vocals come with R&B inflections; in fact, they're very similar singers, with the most obvious difference being that the younger of the two Nashville-area natives brings the treble, while the veteran brings the bass."